open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/libraries.md

   context propagation in addition to active spans.
   - Put spans (trace context) created by library in the context explicitly, document how to access it.
-  - Alow users to pass trace context in your context.
+  - Allow users to pass trace context in your context.
 - Within the library, propagate trace context explicitly.
 Active spans might change during callbacks.
   - Capture active context from users on the public API surface as soon as you